-Immigration issues have dominated recent 2012 Farm Bill hearings in Idaho and California.
-“At both hearings, spontaneously, the majority of witnesses raised immigration as a serious issue,” says Regelbrugge.
-“One witness testified that if immigration reform goes unresolved, the farm bill doesn’t matter.”
+Immigration issues have dominated recent 2012 farm bill hearings in Idaho and California.
+"At both hearings, spontaneously, the majority of witnesses raised immigration as a serious issue,” Regelbrugge says.
+"One witness testified that if immigration reform goes unresolved, the farm bill doesn't matter.”

 Some readers of this column argue that illegal aliens are a big part of dairy's problem.
 They say that without such workers, large dairies can't function and the milk surplus disappears.

 This type of reasoning is shortsighted and narrow-minded.
 First, dairies of all sizes struggle to find willing workers.
 The Great Recession has alleviated that to some degree, yes.
 But you can bet as soon as recovery comes, the vast majority of the locals who took dairy jobs will migrate to something easier.

 Second, the folks whom dairies hire all present documentation upon hiring.
 Dairies have little choice but to accept the documentation presented, and then must wait months for those documents to clear government verification.

 Third, the resurgence of the dairy industry in the Midwest—from South Dakota to the eastern Corn Belt—happened largely thanks to immigrant labor.
 Five to 10 years ago, dairy was in decline across the Midwest as older farmers steadily retired.
 But once larger dairies came in, the bleeding stopped.
 Processors started reinvesting in existing facilities, and even started building new ones.
 That hadn't happened for 30 years.